 1. All Child deaths and serious injuries that require medical care by a licensed medical provider, following notification of emergency medical personnel and the Child’s Parents/Legal Guardians;

-2. Any Child Abuse or Neglect allegations naming any Provider or Staff Member associated with the Provider, in addition to the immediate report to Child Protective Intake required in Section 6(B) above;
+2. (NEW) Any Child Abuse or Neglect allegations naming any Provider or Staff Member associated with the Provider, in addition to the immediate report to Child Protective Intake required in Section 6(B) above;

-6. Any anticipated change of location, including a temporary relocation due to an emergency that rendered the Licensed location temporarily uninhabitable.
+6. (NEW) Any anticipated change of location, including a temporary relocation due to an emergency that rendered the Licensed location temporarily uninhabitable.
 If relocating permanently, the Provider must notify the Department and submit an application for licensure of the new location.
 The Provider may not operate as a Family Child Care until the Department issues a new License for the new location.

-G. Department action on report.
+G. (NEW) Department action on report.
 In deciding what action to take on a License under the foregoing circumstances, the Department shall determine whether the Provider has presented sufficient evidence to indicate that the problems which resulted in any of the above have been adequately resolved such that the Provider will be in compliance with these Rules.

 Back to: Table of Contents